vedanthv/portfolio-2/content/blog/site-energy-intensity-pred.md

 To make the code in the projects modular, I have used helper functions that include reusable code for **reading data**, **preprocessing tasks**, **feature engineering**, **cross validation** and **modelling**.
 Feel free to check out my [github](https://github.com/vedanthv/Site-Energy-Intensity-Prediction/blob/master/site-eui-pred-final.ipynb) repository for indepth docstrings of each function and post an [issue](https://github.com/vedanthv/Site-Energy-Intensity-Prediction/issues) if you want to report a bug for any of the functions.

+## Data Preprocessing

+### Dealing with Duplicate Data

+* We see that there are 39 duplicated buildings in the train set and 5 duplicate buildings in the test set.

+* Since the number of duplicates is very less compared to the 75k samples in the dataset, I have removed the duplicates.

+* I have left the duplicates in the test set as otherwise, it could affect the predictions.